-- a Certificate III or higher in Individual Support, Disability or a related field, and - relevant work experience providing disability services (may include placement hours completed as part of a relevant qualification), or - training as a disability worker equivalent to Certificate III in Individual Support (Disability), and - relevant work experience providing disability services.
+- a Certificate III or higher in Individual Support, Disability, Aged Care work or a related field, and - relevant work experience providing disability services (may include placement hours completed as part of a relevant qualification), in the past 10 years or - training as a disability worker equivalent to Certificate III in Individual Support (Disability), and - relevant work experience providing disability services.

-The Board will consider qualifications in disciplines such as community services, counselling, youth work, psychology, childcare, education and health on a case-by-case basis as to how these support people with disability.
+The Board will consider qualifications in disciplines such as allied health, community services, counselling, youth work, psychology, childcare, education and health on a case-by-case basis as to how these support people with disability.